 Each person’s glowing review or banking nightmare was 100% dependent on the specific branch and a single banker.

-And if you only take one thing away from this article it should be this: when choosing which bank, branch, and banker to open accounts at, be careful.
+And if you only take one thing away from this article it should be this: when choosing which bank, branch, and banker in Spain to open accounts at, be careful.

-There are several reasons why opening a bank account in Spain as a foreigner is beneficial (and necessary).
+There are several reasons why bank account opening in Spain as a foreign non-resident is beneficial (and necessary).
 Here are a few of the most common reasons:

 While it’s possible to use a foreign bank account, having a Spanish bank account is necessary for some aspects of life in Spain.

 Unlike many countries today, both non-resident and resident foreigners can open bank accounts in Spain.
-In fact, even opening a bank account in Spain as a non-resident without an NIE is still 100% possible.
-But the opening process isn’t always smooth.
+In fact, even opening a Spanish bank account as a non-resident without an NIE is still 100% possible.
+But the account opening process isn’t always smooth.

-Resident bank accounts obviously have more perks and services.
-Sometimes resident accounts have lower fees, and other times they’re extortionate.
+A resident bank account obviously has more perks and services.
+Sometimes a resident bank account has lower fees, and other times they’re extortionate.
 But as we’ve shared throughout this article, it really comes down to the bank, branch, and banker you choose to connect with in Spain.

-For instance, not all Spanish banks and branches will accept non-residents.
+For instance, not all banks and branches in Spain will accept non-residents.
 So, you’ll have to shop around and go from branch to branch until you find one willing to accept you.

 And, if you don’t speak Spanish, you’ll need to track down an English-speaking banker or take a friend with you.

-If you don’t have the right citizenship and supporting documents, opening a bank account in Spain online as a foreigner without an NIE is nearly impossible.
-So, if you want to open a Spanish bank account while you’re abroad, you may want to consider alternatives.
+If you don’t have the right citizenship and supporting documents, opening an online bank account in Spain as a foreigner without an NIE is nearly impossible.
+So, if you want to open a Spanish bank account online, while you’re abroad, you may want to consider alternatives.

 In fact, even if you’re a resident, most banks will still expect you to show up in person at the branch with your documents.